paolinux97/ttf-devops-2020/esercizi/docker/03/README.md

 - come comportamento di default esegua il comando ```rev /app/invertimi.txt```

 ## Test di Accettazione
-Sono definiti i seguenti testi di accettazione:
+Sono definiti i seguenti test di accettazione:
 - should use Alpine GNU/Linux distribition
-- should contains the base layout plus **app** folder
+- should contain the base layout plus **app** folder
 - should **app** folder contains only **invertimi.txt**
 - should reverse the content of the **invertimi.txt** file
 - should execute the external command